-Language, Philosophy, and Culture - ENGL 2322, ENGL 2323, ENGL 2326, ENGL 2331, ENGL 2341, HIST 2321, HIST 2322, HUMA 1315, PHIL 1301, or SPAN 2311
+Language, Philosophy, and Culture - ENGL 2322, ENGL 2323, ENGL 2326, ENGL 2331, ENGL 2341,

+Process Technology

-Process Technology Basic Certificate
+Basic Certificate

 This program prepares students for careers in an entry-level process operations position.
 It prepares students to become safe, efficient, and environmentally responsible operators in the petrochemical and oil refinery industries.
 The program works closely with the Gulf Coast Process Technology Alliance-based organization that establishes standards to provide and deliver quality curriculum in the field.